 Make science class engaging by … taking students outside.

 Students love an excuse to get out of the classroom and take a random adventure outside.
 If you can get them outside to explore a topic or complete a task/assignment/experiment, do it!
 This will heighten interest and engagement.
 Just be sure that it doesn’t distract and cause a lack of attention and focus instead.
 Doing it more often may help so that it isn’t so overwhelmingly exciting that focus is actually lost.

 Games are extremely versatile!
-Use them to review, introduce or remind of instructions, or to introduce a topic and activate background knowledge.
-Games can also be used as a form of assessment, to see if students learned what you needed them to on that particular day.
-Games such as Kahoot!, Jeopardy, and Family Feud are great options, but there are many others.
+Use them to review, introduce, or remind of instructions or to introduce a topic and activate background knowledge.
+Games can also be used as a form of assessment to see if students learned what you needed them to on that particular day.
+Games such as Kahoot!, Jeopardy, and Family Feud are great options to make science class engaging, but there are many others.
 However, do be mindful not to spend an excessive amount of class time on this, especially if it’s only for a quick review.